MicrosoftDocs/azure-docs/articles/migrate/troubleshooting-general.md

 - If you're using an intercepting proxy to connect to the internet, import the proxy certificate onto the appliance VM using [these steps](https://docs.microsoft.com/azure/migrate/concepts-collector).

-## Fix error 802: Date and time synchronization
+## Fix: Date and time synchronization

-The server clock might be out of synchronization with the current time by more than five minutes.
+An error about date and time synchronization (802) indicates that the server clock might be out of synchronization with the current time by more than five minutes.
 Change the clock time on the collector VM to match the current time:

 1. Open an admin command prompt on the VM.
 2. To check the time zone, run **w32tm /tz**.
 3. To synchronize the time, run **w32tm /resync**.

-## Fix error: UnableToConnectToServer
+## Fix: UnableToConnectToServer

 If you get this connection error, you might be unable to connect to vCenter Server *Servername*.com:9443.
 The error details indicate that there's no endpoint listening at https://*servername*.com:9443/sdk that can accept the message.